celery/celery/docs/userguide/tasks.rst

 .. attribute:: Task.time_limit

-    The hard time limit for this task.
+    The hard time limit, in seconds, for this task.
 If not set then the workers default will be used.

 .. attribute:: Task.soft_time_limit